renovatebot/renovate/docs/usage/docker.md

 ### Registry authentication

+There are many different registries, and many ways to authenticate to those registries.
+We will explain how to authenticate for the most common registries.

+#### DockerHub

 Here is an example of configuring a default Docker username/password in `config.js`.
 The Docker Hub password is stored in a process environment variable.